Jakob Zinsstag, Professor, PhD, DVM

 Dr. med. vet., PhD, Dip.
 ECVPH

-Jakob Zinsstag is the acting Head of the Department of Epidemiology and Public Health at Swiss TPH and Professor of Epidemiology at the University of Basel.
+Jakob Zinsstag leads the Human and Animal Health research group at Swiss TPH and is Professor of Epidemiology at the University of Basel.
+He has also been acting Head of the Department of Epidemiology and Public Health at Swiss TPH.
 A veterinarian with a PhD in tropical animal health, he has led a research group focusing on human and animal health at Swiss TPH since 1998 and served as deputy head of the department from 2011 to 2025.
 He spent eight years at the International Trypanotolerance Centre in The Gambia and four years as director of the Centre Suisse de Recherches Scientifiques in Côte d’Ivoire.
 His work centres on zoonotic disease control and improving healthcare for mobile pastoralists through an integrated One Health approach.
 He currently serves as Editor-in-chief of CABI One Health and was Co-Chair of SAPEA (Science Advice for Policy by European Academies).
 He is a member of the One Health High-Level Expert Panel (OHHLEP), the Patronage Committee of Global Animal Law, and the Veterinary Medicines Expert Committee (VMEC) of Swissmedic.

 Crump L, Ali S.M, Tschopp R, Zinsstag J. Jigjiga University One Health Initiative.
 In: Cork S,Lindenmayer J, eds.
 One Health case studies: practical applications of the transdisciplinary approach, 298-303: CABI, 2025

 Crump L, Zinsstag J. Editors' foreword.
 In: Cork S,Lindenmayer J, eds.
-One Health case studies: practical applications of the transdisciplinary approach, xix-xx: CABI, 2025
+One Health case studies: practical applications of the transdisciplinary approach, 19-20: CABI, 2025